-Starting from the release of CLI 1.4.0, Qualys supports API downloads with some minor differences in options.
+Starting from the release CLI 1.4, Qualys supports also API download, with some minor differences in options.

 For the release CLI 1.4.1, it is suggested that users use an API key instead of a login session while using Qualys API download.